A national lockdown is in place which means you must stay at home.

 - Notice of Intention to Seek Possession (NOSP)

-If you would like to make an application to activate the Community Trigger please download the application form below, complete and return it via email or post as detailed on the form.
+If you would like to make an application to activate an Anti-Social Behaviour Case Review, please complete and submit the online application form.
 Individuals from different households will need to each complete an application form indicating that it is a group application on the forms that can then be sent collectively.

-The Trigger will only activate a case review where:
+The Anti-Social Behaviour Case Review will only activate where:

 - an application is made